Getting Lucky

 We can hear that and complain that we don’t know the right people.
 Or we can realise we all know people.
 Remember, we are the average of the people we spend the most time with.
 The question is does our specific group lift us up or drag us down?

 Team culture is a huge and under-appreciated aspect of all successful startups.
 This is why second-time founders sometimes struggle to repeat their success.
-It’s a long hard job to build an impressive team with a strong culture.
+It’s a long, hard job to build an impressive team with a strong culture.
 Those are both rare and fragile things.
-It’s daunting to go back to the beginning and start again with a blank slate.
+It’s daunting to go back to the beginning and start again.

-To create Who-Luck we need to carefully select the people we surround ourselves with.
+To create what I call Who-Luck we need to carefully select the people we choose to work with and sell to.

 What-Luck